fesave/AAC-Board/README.md

 3. **Uso del tablero:** Al ser el primer tablero que creamos, si volvemos al listado, veremos que se ha marcado con una estrella, indicando que es el seleccionado por defecto y el que aparecerá la próxima vez que iniciemos la aplicación.
 Si seleccionamos las diferentes casillas, veremos cómo se va rellenando la barra superior, donde podremos rectificar en caso de confundirnos o eliminar todo.
 Pero si clicamos en el icono de hablar, la aplicación **pronunciará** los textos de cada casilla para que el usuario pueda comunicarse.

+# English Version :uk: / :us:

+## What is AAC-Board?

+AAC-Board is an Android application created by Javier Montaner ([@jmgjmg](https://github.com/jmgjmg)), Fernando Sanz ([@fesave](https://github.com/fesave)), and Carlos Jiménez ([@cjimenezsanchez](https://github.com/cjimenezsanchez)) during the development of the training program [Architect Coders](https://architectcoders.com) taught by instructor Antonio Leiva ([@antoniolg](https://github.com/antoniolg)).

+The objective of the AAC-Board application, which we have jointly developed, is to provide a tool for those people, whether they are children, young people, adults, or the elderly, who, for any reason, have not acquired or have lost a sufficient level of speech to communicate effectively.
+This tool allows them to use an AAC (Augmentative and Alternative Communication) system.

+For this purpose, we have used the API provided by the Aragonese Center for Augmentative and Alternative Communication (ARASAAC) to obtain various pictograms, facilitating the use of the AAC system.

+## How did we develop the project?

+For the development of the project, we opted for an **MVVM** architecture, as recommended by the Android development team at Google.
+In this case, we have created the following submodules:

+### App:

+In this module, we have included everything related to:

+1. **Database:** In our case, we have used **ROOM**, so we have included the *DAO* and *Entities* classes.
+2. **Datasources:** Implementation of the *remote* and *local* interfaces used to obtain the pictograms from the **ARASAAC** API, get the user's location-based language, and save the boards in the database.
+3. **Dependency Injection:** In this case, we have used **KOIN**.
+4. **API Responses:** Classes that model the API response.
+5. **API Connection:** Using **Retrofit**.
+6. **UI/UX:** Everything related to App design and usability, using a **SingleActivity** and leveraging the *Navigation Component* to handle other *Fragments* and their *ViewModels*.

+### Data:

+In this module, we have included everything related to data:

+1. **Datasources:** Definition of the *remote* and *local* interfaces.
+2. **Repository:** Implementation of the repository interfaces.

+### Domain:

+In this module, we have included everything related to the business logic:

+1. **Data:** Business classes corresponding to cells and boards.
+2. **Errors:** Definition of errors that may occur in the application.
+3. **Repository:** Definition of repositories.
+4. **Use Cases:** Definition of use cases to be implemented in the *ViewModels*.

+### AppTestShare:

+This is an additional module to assist us in testing the application.

+## App Functionality:

+In the following video, you can see how the App works, following these steps:

+1. **Board Creation:** When the application starts for the first time, there is no default selected board, and the list of boards is empty.
+Therefore, it is necessary to create a new board.
+To do this, click on the *Toolbar* to access the empty list, then click the add button to create a new board.
+You will need to assign a name, the number of rows and columns, and finally, a distinctive icon for the list.

+2. **Board Editing:** Once the board is created, you will enter the **editing mode**, where you can assign a value to the different cells to use it later.
+By clicking on each cell, you can edit its text and its pictograph (essential for the application).
+From here, you can also delete the board.

+3. **Board Usage:** Since this is the first board we created, if we go back to the list, we will see that it has been marked with a star, indicating that it is the default selection and will appear the next time we start the application.
+If you select different cells, you will see how the top bar is filled, where you can make corrections if you make a mistake or clear everything.
+By clicking on the speak icon, the application will **pronounce** the text in each cell, allowing the user to communicate.

 ## License